|Nutrition Facts (per serving)|

 This oven-dried apple recipe has few steps but requires almost a full day.
 Plan ahead because you need to be around to check on the progress.

 8 quarts water

 Prepare the Fruit

 In a nonreactive bowl, mix the water and vinegar (or lemon juice).

-Use a vegetable peeler to remove the skin of the apples.
+Use a vegetable peeler to remove the skin off the apples.

 Core the apples with an apple corer or slice each apple into quarters.
 Cut off the tough center of each piece.

 Using a sharp knife, cut the apples into 1/4-inch-thick slices.
 As you slice the apples, drop the pieces into the prepared acidulated water to prevent them from browning.
 Let the slices soak while you finish slicing the remaining apples.

 Drain the apple slices in a colander, letting them sit for 2 to 3 minutes to drain off as much water as possible.
 If the apple pieces are too moist, they will steam instead of dry in the oven.
 To remove excess moisture, place the slices on top of a clean kitchen towel and pat dry with a paper towel.

 Place cooling racks inside baking sheets and arrange the apples on the racks so the slices are not touching.

 After 20 minutes, tear a piece of the fruit in half.
 There should be no visible moisture along the surface of the break.
 If the apple is still soft, return to the oven for a bit longer.
 Start with 30 minutes and check for moisture again.

 Place the dried, cooled apple slices into glass jars, filling each no more than 2/3 full.
 Cover the jars and shake a couple of times a day for one week.
 If moisture builds up, re-dry them.

 Once your dried apples are conditioned and there's no condensation on the inside of your jar, store them in airtight containers away from direct light or heat.
-It's okay to fill the jars completely at this point.
+It's OK to fill the jars completely at this point.